KoneLinx/ActionTree/README.md

 ## Known bugs

-~~Currently, when moving/copying a visitor with two or more lambda objects, which is what happens internally, may corrupt the stack.
-The cause is being investigated.~~
+Currently, when moving/copying a visitor with two or more lambda objects, which is what happens internally, may corrupt the stack.
+This also only seems to happen in debug mode using MSVC.
-I have no idea how I fixed this.
-But I fixed it.